mayunlong89/COVID19_scRNA/README.md

 # COVID19_scRNA
-Here we submitted codes and methods on the manuscript entitled "Genetic mapping single-cell landscape of the peripheral immune response in patients with severe COVID-19".
+Here we submitted codes and methods on the manuscript entitled "Single cell sequencing and GWAS analyses reveal genetics-influenced CD16+monocytes and memory CD8+T cells involved in severe COVID-19".

 # Abstract
 Background: Understanding the host genetic architecture and viral immunity contribute to develop effective vaccines and therapeutics for controlling the COVID-19 pandemic.
 Alterations of immune responses in peripheral blood mononuclear cells play a crucial role in the detrimental progression of COVID-19.
 To date, the effects of host genetic factors on peripheral immune response for severe COVID-19 remain largely unknown.